 Temporomandibular disorders (TMD) is a condition that physical therapists are likely to encounter in everyday clinical practice.
 An evaluation will be presented with a definition and diagnosis of TMD, sensitisation and biomechanical hypotheses.
 TMD includes a constellation of symptoms, of which pain is the most common.
 Other symptoms include joint sounds, TMJ catching, limited jaw opening and deviation on opening.
 A brief screening history regarding pain and activities that make the pain worse can help determine if a patient has a potential TMD problem.
 A clinical examination that incorporates an assessment of pain and joint sounds is recommended and practiced.
 The examination also includes palpation of the muscles of mastication and the TMJ, and the combined findings are used to determine the diagnoses.

 A multidisciplinary approach often includes physical therapy and self-management treatment strategies.
 These are beneficial for most patients, with very few patients requiring non-reversible treatment.
 These treatment options will be reviewed, with special attention for myofascial and cervical spine therapies.
 The afternoon of day 2 is filled with practical sessions such as the assessment of TMD, clinical reasoning and several therapies, including dry needling of the masseter, temporalis and pterygoid muscles.
+The course concludes with a review and a theoretical and practical exam.

 * Articles will be emailed beforehand.